iPhone 6 hands Apple record share of Samsung's home market

 “iPhone 6 and 6 Plus have made a difference here, denting the competition’s phablet sales,” Counterpoint analyst Tom Kang said.
 “If there was a better supply of iPhone 6 and 6 Plus 64 GB and 128 GB models, then Apple’s share could have climbed to the 40 percent level.”

-Analysts in South Korea generally expect Samsung to have lost further share of the global market in October-December for the fourth consecutive quarter as Apple extended its lead in the premium segment and upstarts like China’s Xiaomi Inc [XTC.UL] made huge inroads into the low-end market.
+Analysts in South Korea generally expect Samsung to have lost further share of the global market in October-December for the fourth consecutive quarter as Apple extended its lead in the premium segment and upstarts like China’s Xiaomi Inc made huge inroads into the low-end market.
+(Editing by Ryan Woo)